-The NAGT Council is made up of the national Officers and the immediate Past-President, the President from each Section and Division (or their representative), standing committee chairs, and official Representatives to other geoscience associations.
-The Council is advisory in function; it makes recommendations regarding policy and reviews activities of the Association.
+The Council is an advisory body made up of the national Officers and the immediate Past-President, the President from each Section and Division (or their representative), standing committee chairs, and official Representatives to other geoscience associations.
+The Council is advisory in function; it makes recommendations regarding policy and reviews the activities of the Association.

 Get involved and help grow the organization »These committees support NAGT's programs and activities.

 NAGT presents several awards each year for a variety of accomplishments.
 Each award has a supporting committee to handle nominations and determine the best recipient.

 - Outstanding Teaching Assistant Award Committee

 These committees help run some of NAGT's programs: